basti-app/basti/.github/pull_request_template.md

 ## Checklist

-- [ ] I have followed the project's coding style guidelines.
+- [ ] All the tests and checks passed (`npm run test`).
-- [ ] I have added necessary documentation or updated existing documentation (if applicable).
+- [ ] I have added necessary documentation and/or updated existing documentation. <!-- check if not applicable -->
-- [ ] I have added or modified tests to cover the changes (if applicable).
+- [ ] I have added or modified tests to cover the changes. <!-- check if not applicable -->
-- [ ] All new and existing tests passed successfully.
-- [ ] I have tested the changes locally and they function as expected.
-- [ ] I understand that the pull request may be closed if it becomes inactive.

 ## Additional Notes